Yefeng0920/replication_EcoEvo_git/README.md

 `data/model` contains model estimates from the `R` and `Julia` code for reproducing the figures reported in the main text and supplementary materials.

-### `R` folder

-The `R` folder includes three `.rmd` files:

-`R/main.Rmd` contains the `R` scripts used to reproduce all results (in terms of point estimates) shown in the main text.

-`R/sensitivity.Rmd` contains the `R` scripts used to reproduce all supplementary results (in terms of point estimates).

-`R/figure.Rmd` contains the `R` scripts used to reproduce all figures shown in the main text.

-`R/SI figure.Rmd` contains the `R` scripts used to reproduce all supplementary figures corresponding to the sensitivity analyses.

-Note that the data (or, more precisely, confidence intervals) used by `R/figure.Rmd` and `R/SI figure.Rmd` are producded [`Empirikos.jl`](https://github.com/nignatiadis/Empirikos.jl), a `Julia` package implementing Dvoretzky-Kiefer-Wolfowitz *F*-Localization approach to compute confidence intervals for nonparametric Empirical Bayes (see the folder `Julia`).

 ### `Julia` folder